best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 With all the other guidance in mind, it is worth considering how these tips can be applied in structuring your codebase and enhancing your end-user experience.

-In practice throughout exploratory development it is hard to know what the final product will look like, but often the following pattern is sufficiently flexible for final publication.
+In practice throughout exploratory development it is hard to know what the final product will look like, but often the following pattern is sufficiently flexible for final publication:

 1. Explore the data or problem space in either notebooks or scripts
 2. Once results and outputs become clearer, extract the core parts of the experiments into their own set of modules.

     ```{admonition} Example
-    After working on a computer vision problem, an analysts notices that aquiring the images from some form of online source is a common function used in many places in the exploratory notebooks.
+    After working on a computer vision problem, an analyst notices that acquiring the images from some form of online source is a common function used in many places in the exploratory notebooks.
     <br><br>She then extracts that functionality into the `loaders.py` module of her Python project, documents it, decides to write a simple test for it and imports it back into her notebook to be used down the line.
     ```

 3. Decide what is the appropriate output of this analysis.

     ```{admonition} Example
-    The same analyst from point the previous example, decides that she is done solving her computer vision problem.
+    The same analyst from the previous example, decides that she is done solving her computer vision problem.
 The code works in a notebook and she is confident that it is ready to be used as a pipeline. <br><br>She then uses the modules and functions she has built up from her analysis to create a final script that she calls `process.py` that she can configure using a configuration file and re-run as needed to produce required results.

     ```